 In mid-1996, the group was renamed 'Southern Downs Steam Railway' or 'SDSR'.
 SDSR continued restoration of the buildings and took on the task of restoring four Brisbane suburban carriages and other memorabilia that had been obtained.
 It was about this time the Warwick Railway Precinct became SDSR's home.

-With the restoration of the C17 and two carriages completed in late 2008, SDSR successfully completed the mainline trials of it's first train in December 2008.
-The first passengers services commenced January 2009, with Clifton being the initial destination.
+With the restoration of the C17 and two carriages completed in late 2008, SDSR successfully completed the mainline trials of its first train in December 2008.
+The first passenger services commenced January 2009, with Clifton being the initial destination.
 SDSR's continual goal will be to provide Warwick, Stanthorpe, Wallangarra, Allora, Inglewood and Clifton, with a regular tourist railway.